tradingview/rest_integrations_docs/source/FAQ.rst

 .. .......

 How can I map Forex symbols?
-   You cannot map your Forex to any other exchange.
+   You cannot :doc:`map <trading/Mapping_symbols>` your Forex to any other exchange.
 The prices are different.
 If you want to support Forex, you need to connect your Forex data feed to TradingView using `/symbol_info`_, `/history`_, `/streaming`_ endpoints.
 You don\’t need to provide `/mapping`_ for Forex, so you don’t need to implement it in this case. `/mapping`_ is used for the exchange based instruments.

 Account
 -------